dorna-robotics/education/attach_two_finger_pneumatic_gripper/README.md

 # **Attach Two Finger Gripper**

 ## **Overview**
-The goal of this section is to give instructions for installing the Dorna Suction Gripper on the Dorna TA robotics arm.
+The goal of this section is to give instructions for installing the Dorna Two Finger Pneumatic Gripper on the Dorna TA robotics arm.

 ## **Parts**
 | **Part** | **Description/Image** |